 The pressure comes from the weekly meeting has also became the motivation which prompted me to keep improving.
 I really appreciate all the advice and help provided by Professor Michael Lyu and his PhD student Xu Hui.
 They suggested me to choose a meaningful dataset in the very beginning of my project.
 In the middle, they also provided a lot of useful tips which helped me continuously improve my project.
-In the end, Professor Michael also provided me some extra chances to challenge myself.
-I believe that the techniques I have learned through this project will certainly help me in my future study as well as career.
+In the end of the first semester, Professor Michael also provided me some extra chances to challenge myself.